Instructor Spotlight: Erez Powell

 Our courses provide a strong foundation and understanding in Python programming to help you launch a new career in data science or computer programming or enhance an existing career by building your Python skills.
 Get started today!
 View courses open for enrollment.

-Students who complete our Python for Data Science, Web and Core Programming Professional Concentration will have the skills to find employment as software engineers, software developers, server engineers, data analysts, and data visualization and modeling engineers.
+Students who complete our Python for Data Analysis Professional Concentration will have the skills to find employment as software engineers, software developers, server engineers, data analysts, and data visualization and modeling engineers.
 Additionally, students who complete our program are not limited to jobs that solely utilize Python.
 Because most major programming languages share many similarities, employers are often willing to hire someone without language-specific experience if the candidate is otherwise a great fit.

 What do you want students to take away from your course?